KiriKoppelgaard/Classifying-Breast-Cancer-from-Mammograms-Using-CNNs-and-Transfer-Learning/README.md

 # CNN and breast cancer

 This is the code for our data science exam, Spring 2022.
+The full rapport

 We use the DDSM dataset (https://www.kaggle.com/datasets/skooch/ddsm-mammography).